 Previous years have shown significant progress in the City's efforts to implement HUD entitlement programs.
-However, over the past several years, the City has experienced a reduction in federal grant funding.
-These reductions have impacted the City's ability to implement housing and community development activities including housing rehabilitation, new construction, and public services for low/moderate income housing benefit.
-As such, the City adjusted funding priorities, strategic goals, and outcome priorities accordingly for the 2019-2023 Consolidated Plan, recognizing that strategies for addressing needs must consider possible funding decreases.
-Therefore, as resources have decreased, needs have been prioritized and investments have been targeted to achieve the greatest impact on the goals and objectives identified in the City's Consolidated Plan.
+As overall housing resources have decreased, and the cost to produce and maintain affordable housing units have increased, needs have been prioritized and investments have been targeted to achieve the greatest impact on the goals and objectives identified in the City's Consolidated Plan.
 The City follows HUD regulations and continues to deliver housing and community development services in an efficient manner.
 The City continues to work to improve the quality of life for its residents and to revitalize neighborhoods by providing decent, safe, and sanitary affordable housing.
-The City has funded an array of housing programs and services providing the foundation needed to aid in promoting affordable homeownership, sustainable neighborhoods, and economic opportunities.
+The City has funded an array of housing programs and services providing the foundation needed to aid in promoting affordable homeownership, sustainable neighborhoods, and economic opportunities for local contractors.

-Housing Rehabilitation: In the Consolidated Plan, the City indicated that it would perform twenty-five (25) housing rehabilitation projects in the five (5) year period from 2019-2023.
-By the end of the 2022 program year, the City will have completed twenty (20) rehabilitation projects, putting it ahead of the expected output of projects.
+Housing Rehabilitation: In the Consolidated Plan, the City indicated that it would perform twenty-five (25) housing rehabilitation projects in the five (5) year period from 2024-2028.
+By the end of the 2024 program year, the City will have completed thirteen (13) rehabilitation projects, putting it ahead of the expected output of projects.

-Demolition: The City has been able to make up the pace in its demolition goal over the past program year and is now in position to meet the five (5) year goal of demolishing eight (8) dilapidated buildings.
-At the end of the 2022 program year the City will have demolished five (5) dilapidated structures.
+Demolition: The City plans to demolish five (5) dilapidated buildings in its current Consolidated Plan period.
+At the end of the 2024 program year the City will have demolished three (3) dilapidated structures.